dverac/Spatial-Transcriptomics-Workshop-2025/GeoMx/codes/1_geomx_setup_qc.md

 - Tubular: Each ROI contains multiple tubules, and are further classified into distal (PanCK+) or proximal (PanCK-) AOIs.

-**For the purposes of the tutorial, we simulated 3 columns: Number of nuclei, and X and Y coordinate per ROI, since the initial data did not have this fields.**
+**For this workshop, we simulated 3 columns: Number of nuclei, and X and Y coordinates per ROI, since the original data did not have these fields.**

 ## Raw data